IITD-data-systems/ws-2024/README.md

 December 7th, 2024.
-- **After winter school**: Participants who successfully complete the Winter School will receive a **Certificate of Participation**. *Please note that we will not provide recommendation letters for graduate school applications.*
+- **After winter school**: Participants who successfully complete the Winter School will receive a **Certificate of Participation**. *Please note that we will NOT provide recommendation letters for graduate school applications.*
 Students will be encouraged to apply for paid internships at IIT Delhi during the 8 weeks of summer 2025.